Peninsula de Osa means Drake Bay, Corcovado and much more.

 Getting here however, is an adventure in itself.
 Forget driving, and if by sea, first get to Los Sueños and cruise 2.5 hours south or 3.5 from Puntarenas.
 Golfito is the other choice, but again... you are MUCH better off flying here.

-Once you are here, you'll find resorts that blend with nature and make you feel pampered yet always in sintony with the wild.
+Once you are here, you'll find resorts that blend with nature and make you feel pampered yet in synchorny with the wild.
 You are absolutely going to love it.

 We bring you here and connect you with the top places for food and fun.
 Hotels in the area are as diverse as the wildlife you will encounter.